In this section:

 Check which appointment type you have

 Your appointment letter or text message will tell you which type of appointment you have.
 You will be asked to either: come to one of our hospitals for an appointment in a clinic, have your appointment by telephone or have your appointment by video.
-Do not come to hospital if you have a video or telephone appointment.

-- If you have a video appointment, use the link in the letter to join 5 to 10 minutes before the appointment time.
+• If you have a video appointment, use the link in the letter to join 5 to 10 minutes before the appointment time.
 View our video consultation how to guide.
+If we experience any technical problems during your appointment, we will call you by telephone instead.

-- If you have a face-to-face clinic appointment
+• If you have a face-to-face clinic appointment:

-- use the hand gel provided on arrival or wash your hands
+• use the hand gel provided on arrival or wash your hands

-- follow any signs to direct you to your clinic room
+• follow any signs to direct you to your clinic room

 Accessibility support

-Read more on accessibility support here.
+Read more on accessibility support, including carers, interpreting, disabled access and more, here.

 Bringing someone with you